Dean Ornish: Career

-The Ornish diet
+Diet

 Ornish has promoted a diet known as the "Ornish diet" to prevent and reverse heart disease.
 The Ornish diet is lacto-ovo vegetarian as it includes non-fat dairy products and egg whites in moderation.Wilkinson, Michael J; Garshick, Michael S; Taub, Pam R. (2021).
 Prevention and Treatment of Cardiovascular Disease Nutritional and Dietary Approaches.
 Springer. p.
 105. ISBN 978-3030781774 On the Ornish diet all meat, fish, poultry, fat dairy products, coconuts, margarine, nuts, seeds, avocados, olives, and cooking oils (apart from canola oil) are forbidden.
 The diet is very low in fat with 10 percent of fat from total calories and low in cholesterol.
-The Ornish diet emphasises consumption of fruits, legumes, vegetables and whole grains.
+The Ornish diet emphasizes consumption of fruits, legumes, vegetables and whole grains.
 The diet also recommends the use of fish oil supplements.
-The Ornish diet is part of Ornish's Programme for Reversing Heart Disease which also includes exercise, meditation, stress reduction and yoga.
+The Ornish diet is part of Ornish's Program for Reversing Heart Disease which also includes exercise, meditation, stress reduction and yoga.

 The Ornish diet has been authorized as a cardiac rehabilitation program by Medicare."Intensive Cardiac Rehabilitation (ICR) Program - Dr. Ornish's Program for Reversing Heart Disease".
 Centers for Medicare & Medicaid Services.

-Critics have stated that Ornish has not provided sufficient clinical evidence to support his claims and his studies have not been replicated."Bill Clinton’s Diet".
+Critics have stated that Ornish has not provided sufficient clinical evidence to support his claims and his studies have not been replicated."Bill Clinton's Diet".
 Science-Based Medicine.
 Retrieved December 18 2021.
 Nutritionists have described the Ornish diet as a high-carbohydrate low-fat fad diet.Rolfes, Sharon Rady; Pinna, Kathryn; Whitney, Ellie.
 (2014).
 Understanding Normal and Clinical Nutrition.
 Cengage Learning. p.
 293. ISBN 9781305156111 The Ornish diet can lower blood cholesterol but a criticism is that it restricts fish, nuts and olive oil which may protect against heart disease.